TeddyGavi/tweeter/README.md

 - The best way to learn the DOM -- who is he?
 Where did he come from?
 How to manipulate him?
 - A fun way to learn about the power of DevTools
 - Instant gratification from CSS rules that work EXACTLY as intended
-- Instant frustration management tool from CSS that have unintended consequences...
+- An exercise in frustration management when CSS has unintended consequences...
 - A skill set building project by experimentation and documentation reading

 #### My Tweeter IS NOT: